Click2Cloud/Azure-Migrate/migrate/wwi-ecomm-db.md

 1. Create a migration project.
    1. On the left, select the + icon, and then select the migration **Project type**.
    2. Specify the project name, and then select the source server and target server types.
    3. Select Migration Scope as Schema only.
+Here we are performing migration using Azure Database Migration Service.
    4. Click on **Create**.

 <p><kbd>